-My oldest daughter recently (jokingly!) said to me, “Okay Boomer…” when I was doing what she considered to be an “old person” thing (taking a selfie the wrong way…who knew?).
-I gave her my sternest “mom” glare and said, “Just to be clear, I’m not a Boomer, ‘kay?
-I am an X-er.”
-Her amused glance back at me had a “Whatever…” feel to it, but it did lead her to ask the question, “Who came up with the generations anyway?”
+First, a story: My oldest daughter recently (jokingly!) said to me, “Okay, boomer…” when I was doing an “old person” thing (taking a selfie the wrong way…who knew?).
+I gave her my sternest “mom” glare and said, “I’m not a boomer.
+I’m an X-er.”
+Her amused glance had a “Whatever…” feel.
+But it did lead her to ask, “Who came up with the generations anyway?”

-So, we have to ask, where did the generational labels originate?
+Where did generational labels originate?

-Currently, the most likely generations that would be found in a given faith community would be the Silent Generation (born 1924-1942), Baby Boomers (1943-1964), Generation X (1965-1980), Millennials (1981-2000), and Gen Z (2001-current).
-These five generations offer unique experiences in both spiritual and communal practices for the church (see chart below).
-And that is how the generations fit into intergenerational ministry.
+Currently, the most likely generations found in a faith community are the Silent Generation (born 1924-1942), Baby Boomers (1943-1964), Generation X (1965-1980), Millennials (1981-2000), and Gen Z (2001-current).
+These groupings offer unique experiences in spiritual and communal practices for the church (see chart below).

-- The older generations bring a wealth of faithful testimonies, historical worship practices, and community-sustaining disciplines.
+- The older generations bring a wealth of faithful testimonies and historical worship practices.
+They also offer community-sustaining disciplines.

 Likewise, each generation brings its unique needs to the church.
 The chart below uses Erik Erikson’s theory of psychosocial stages to outline these needs in a church setting.

-What does this all mean for how to do intergenerational ministry?
+What does this mean for intergenerational ministry?

 Church leaders, here’s the main point.
 Congregations comprise multiple generations with multiple gifts and needs.
 We usually can’t “program” ways to engage into the church experience.
 Instead, we must creatively find space to cultivate relationships and encourage meaningful communication.